Coroutines for Asynchronous Concurrent Programming

 A: Use coroutines to split I/O actions in two:

-1. Issue each image request
+1. Issue each image GET request

 Monad-think on the above: